-Facts at a Glance About Seven Haunted Mansion:
+Facts at a Glance About Disney’s Haunted Mansion in Magic Kingdom:

 Overview of Haunted Mansion

 You’ll ride you past various spooky scenes inside a haunted 18th-century styled mansion.
 The story goes that Madame Leota, the mansion’s medium, looks into her crystal ball and invokes the ghosts who now all show themselves to you.
 Included among the resident ghosts are a bride and her many murdered husbands, and a dining room full of dancing, partying ghosts.

 This upgraded classic has some incredible special effect advancements alongside the still-amazing effects engineered for the attraction in the 60s.
 Although the theme is innately scary, it’s not horror-movie gross, startling or frightening.
 I would describe it as spooky interspersed with humor.
 This is achieved using a combination of darkness, plenty of atmosphere, audio animatronics, creepy sound effects, and an abundance of visual effects.
 Some people, especially small children, those who fear the dark, and sensitive adults may find it very scary.

 The psychological buildup to the main attraction begins as you approach the entrance.
 You see a black carriage containing a coffin, the imposing Victorian manor house (very eerie at night) and the graveyard.
 One of the headstones features a face that actually moves.

 In 2011 a new interactive queue was added.
 Guests walk through a grave yard where they can spot some spooky happenings and can even make things happen.
 At this writing, you can choose to walk through this interactive queue which may add some time to your wait, or you can choose the old queue which may be faster but less interesting.
 This area is in full sun, while the main queue has an awning covering it.
 Bypass this interactive area if you need to stay out of the sun.

 The walkway leading up to the Haunted Mansion is textured like cobblestone and rough for a wheelchair/ECV.